dharaden/dark-r/README.md

 An R workshop at the University of Illinois for Spring 2019

-Workshop lead by Dustin Haraden haraden2@illinois.edu
+Workshop lead by Dustin Haraden haraden2@illinois.edu; Twitter: @SleePhDad